Brandon Ford

 Brandon Ford (born December 31, 1989) is an American former professional football tight end.
 He was signed as an undrafted free agent by the New England Patriots in 2013.
 He played college football for Clemson from 2008 to 2012.

-High school career
+Early life

 Ford graduated from Hanahan High School in South Carolina in 2008.

 College career

 Ford redshirted in 2009 before contributing in a limited capacity in 2009, catching one pass for four yards over the course of 28 offensive snaps.
 As a sophomore, Ford's role increased, as he caught ten passes for 78 yards over 123 snaps.
 As a junior, Ford started one game, collecting 14 receptions for 166 yards and two touchdowns over 222 snaps.
 He was named to the ACC Academic Honor Roll in each of his first three seasons.
 As a senior, Ford was a First-team All-ACC selection by both media and coaches after catching 40 passes for 480 yards and eight touchdowns, starting all thirteen games and playing 695 snaps.